-They are told to pass their personal issues to God – this of course is a huge problem if you are an alcoholic atheist.
+They are told to pass their personal issues to God – this, of course, is a huge problem if you are an alcoholic atheist.

 They are to achieve these challenging objectives without specialist assistance.
-Absolutely no specialists, psycho therapists or doctors can attend AA sessions unless they, too, have drinking issues.
+Absolutely no specialists, psychotherapists or doctors can attend AA sessions unless they, too, have drinking issues.

-Does AA Work?
+Does Alcohol Anonymous Work?

 Most research studies assessing the efficacy of Alcohol Anonymous are not definitive; for the most part, they connect the duration of involvement with effectiveness in quitting drinking but do not show that the program caused that result.
 Some of the problems stem from the attributes of AA.

-For example: No two AA meetings are the same thing – so how can you really say that AA works or it doesn’t?
+For example No two AA meetings are the same thing – so how can you really say that AA works or it doesn’t?

 Even more, about 40 percent of AA members drop out throughout the first yr (although a few may return), increasing the possibility that individuals who remain may be the ones who are most inspired to improve.

 Nevertheless, the results of one properly designed examination called Project Match, published in 1998, suggests that AA can help with the shift to soberness for many problem drinkers.
 Within this research study, a team of prominent alcoholism analysts randomly designated greater than 900 problem drinkers to receive one of three therapies over 12 weeks.